The different options for leasing an electric car: LMD, LLD and LOA

 * More help is available depending on your region.

-We can therefore see that the purchase of an electric car is €21,770 cheaper over a five-year period.
+We can therefore see that an electric car costs €21,770 less to buy over a five-year period.
 The difference will be more obvious with a lease.

-You can get a more developed TCO by contacting one of our experts.
+You can obtain a more developed TCO by contacting one of our experts.

 How can I compare rental and purchase offers to find the best deal?

-Beev wants to make a real change in the electric car industry. electric car by providing multi-brand offers to help liberal professionals, and by facilitating their purchasing process to find the electric car that best suits their needs.
-Liberal professionals can access a wide selection of electric car models, enabling them to easily find the model that best meets their needs in terms of range, charging capacity and cost.
+Beev wants to bring about a real change in the music industry. electric car by providing multi-brand offers to help liberal professionals and facilitating their purchasing process to find the electric car that best suits their needs.
+Liberal professionals can access a wide selection of electric car models, making it easy for them to find the model that best meets their needs in terms of range, charging capacity and cost.

-What's more, our electric car experts will be with you every step of the way, from research to financing to test drive.
-By analyzing your situation, we'll advise you not only on vehicles, but also on which financing method is best suited to your needs.
-With Beev, you can be sure of finding the right electric car while benefiting from expert advice and quality service.
+What's more, our electric car experts will be with you every step of the way, from research to test drive and financing.
+By analysing your situation, we'll advise you not only on vehicles, but also on which financing method is best suited to your needs.
+With Beev, you can rest assured that you'll find the car that's right for you. electric car and benefit from expert advice and quality service.

 In conclusion